 Structures of screen-printed electrodes

-In contrast with SPCEs based on PVC, structures of conventional CPEs are already known.24 Carbon particles occupy the closest arrangement, where individual particle is entirely surrounded by the others.
+In contrast with SPCEs based on PVC, structures of conventional CPEs are already known.24 Carbon particles occupy the closest arrangement, where an individual particle is entirely surrounded by the others.
 Structures of SPCPE surfaces are very close to their analogues of conventional CPEs but individual carbon particles are arranged in thin layers.
 The confirmation is demonstrated in Fig. 2.
 The different structure is evident from SEM of GCPE (A) in comparison with SPGCE (B).